kalabox/kalabox/README.md

   "srcRoot": "/Users/tturner/Desktop/kalabox",
   "sysConfRoot": "/Users/tturner/.kalabox"
 }
 ```

 ## Plugins

 Kalabox also comes with a plugin system which allows for users to grab additional contrib functionality from npm or to write their own global or app specific plugins.
 Kalabox drinks its own plugin system to implement the CLI so you can check out the plugin folder for some examples.

-Here is a basic example of "hello world" plugin that prints "a british tar" before every db container is started.
+Here are some of the fun things you can use in your plugins and some basic examples.
 Each plugin can register tasks, can grab some dependencies to use and can tap into various events.
 These are detailed below.

 ### Dependencies